legionus/git-patchset/README.md

           last commits as well as the number of commits.

 info      Shows or changes the description of the patchset.
 This description
           will be used for cover-letter.
+You can always change or delete To and Cc fields using the `git config -e'.

 export    Prepares patches for e-mail submission.
 The <options> will be passed
           to git-format-patch(1).